KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-11-19-working-capital-negotiation.md

 ## Buyer Protections in LOI

 - Define working capital components specifically
-- Set target based on historical average (show your math)
+- Set target based on historical average (include your math in any negotiation)
 - Require monthly WC reporting between LOI and close
 - Right to object to unusual changes in AR/AP/Inventory
-- Post-close adjustment mechanism (usually within 30-90 days)
+- Post-close adjustment mechanism (usually 30-90 days)
-- Escrow or holdback for disputed amounts
+- Escrow or holdback for disputed amounts (indemnification)

 ## Real Example I'm Studying